 The major DXpeditions usually produce a documentary of their operation as part of fundraising and promotion.
 Initially those are DVD-only, but some are now online (go to YouTube and search 'Amateur Radio DXpedition').
 I can't get detailed about the DVD sales I know about (I edited and narrated the K1N Navassa Island DXpedition DVD), but I can say that they don't knock anything out of the ballpark.
 They do somewhat better than the DVDs I've sold.
 The YouTube versions range from a few thousand to the 10-20,000 view count.
 I'm seeing a trend here.

 As I mentioned in the previous QLOG post, CQ editor Rich Moseson W2VU discouraged me from getting into the Ham Radio video business, based on his experience with the video series that CQ produced (on VHS) in the early 90's.
 He hasn't revealed sales numbers, but he's told me it wasn't great, and of course they never made a second series, even though the cost of production has come way down.
-I was going to say that they're still available, but I just looked at the CQ Store and they're listed as Out of Stock.
-They may be available from other distributors.
+I saw them out of stock at first, but now they're listed in the CQ STORE.
+Things move around there, so you may have to hunt after following the link.

 My conclusion is that Ham Radio isn't a big enough video market... for me, and apparently anyone who wants to make it more than a 'pays expenses' hobby-business (or pure hobby).
 I cut back the effort of making most HamRadioNow shows to a few hours of recording and minimal editing (talking-head shows), and that cut the audience down to between one and three thousand for most shows.
 That's actually pretty good for most 'vanity' podcasts, but not good enough to keep me in the game.